What? Silversmithing Intermediate Intensive

 Local Blend - a delicious restaurant at the front of my studio and the greenhouse

 My silversmithing studio is situated inside the greenhouse at Yard Food, owned by the fabulous Tess Hoke.
 When you arrive, take time to visit the quaint shop in front of the building and walk through the plant nursery.
 Seek Tess' advice on how to grow successful garlic or, if she isn't present at the time of your visit, sign up for her online classes.

-The photos were taken before I expanded to include space for workshops.
 My studio can accommodate up to 5 students - 4 Little Smith torches, 2 flex shafts, 4 adjustable rolling stools (and additional seating).
 There is an open floor plan and bright, natural light.
 It is well ventilated and heated for all seasons.
 It is wheelchair accessible.